Luke Raley Player Props: Rays vs. Blue Jays

-On Friday, Luke Raley (coming off going 1-for-2 with a double) and the Tampa Bay Rays face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+Luke Raley -- 0-for-1 in his last game -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Alek Manoah on the hill, on April 16 at 1:37 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Red Sox.
+In his previous game he had a hitless showing (0-for-1) against the Blue Jays.

 Luke Raley Game Info & Props vs. the Blue Jays